bitcraze/crazyflie-lib-python/docs/installation/install.md

 * To deactivate the virtualenv when you are done using it `deactivate`

-### Pre commit hooks (Ubuntu)
+### Pre-commit hooks (Ubuntu)
-If you want some extra help with keeping to the mandated python coding style you can install hooks that verify your style at commit time.
+If you want some extra help with keeping to the mandated Python coding style you can install hooks that verify your style at commit time.
 This is done by running:
 ```
 $ pip3 install pre-commit
 ```